DistanceDevelopment/spatial-workshops/slides/extra-bibliography.md

   * Foster, S. D., & Bravington, M. V. (2012).
 A Poisson–Gamma model for analysis of ecological non-negative continuous data.
 Environmental and Ecological Statistics, 20(4), 533–552. http://doi.org/10.1007/s10651-012-0233-0
 * Comparison of negative binomial and quasi-Poisson
   * Ver Hoef, J. M., & Boveng, P. L. (2007).
 Quasi-Poisson vs. negative binomial regression: how should we model overdispersed count data?
 Ecology, 88(11), 2766–2772. http://doi.org/10.2307/25590942
+* Regarding negative binomial and the "quadratic assumption" in the variance.
+This is from "Zero-inflated models and generalized linear mixed models with R" by Zuur et al p.
+78-79:
+  * *"We applied a Poisson GLM and GAM on the data and discovered overdispersion; therefore we applied NB GLM and GAM models.
+These were better, and the NB GAM seems satisfactory but the estimated value of k in the NB variance term is relatively small, meaning that the model is allowing for variance.
+In other words, the large overdispersion in the Poisson GLM (and GAM) is being captured by the quadratic variance term in the NB distribution.
+That is like shooting a mosquito with a cannon.
+It does the job if it kills the mosquito, but do we really need it?
+Perhaps there is a reason for the overdispersion, and hiding it behind a quadratic variance component may mean that we miss some important information.
+In the simulation study of chapter 2, we saw that if the data are zero-inflated, which can cause overdispersion, an NB GLM will give biased parameters."*

 ## Smooths

 * Section 4.1 of Wood (2006)
 * Within `mgcv` the `?smooth.terms` manual page lists all spline bases available in `mgcv` (and therefore `dsm`)
+* Figure of the thin plate spline basis functions adapted from Figure 4.6 of Wood (2006).

 ## Selecting basis size

 * Practical advice in `mgcv` `?choose.k` manual page

+## Checking

+- Paper on randomised quantile residuals
+  - Dunn, P. K., & Smyth, G. K. (1996).
+Randomized Quantile Residuals.
+Journal of Computational and Graphical Statistics, 5(3), 236–244. http://doi.org/10.1080/10618600.1996.10474708
+- Spatial model checking plots using deviance residuals ([preprint](http://converged.yt/papers/SPMMZ.pdf))
+  * Marra, G., Miller, D. L., & Zanin, L. (2011).
+Modelling the spatiotemporal distribution of the incidence of resident foreign population.
+Statistica Neerlandica, 66(2), 133–160. http://doi.org/10.1111/j.1467-9574.2011.00500.x